azlux/botamusique/README.md

 Exception: Could not find opus library.
 Make sure it is installed.
 ```
 You need to install the opus codec (not embedded in all system): `apt install libopus0`

+3. If you have a large amount of music files (>1000), it may take some time for the bot to boot, since
+it will build up the cache for the music library on booting.
+You may want to disable this auto-scanning by
+setting ``refresh_cache_on_startu=False`` in `[bot]` section and control the scanning manually by
+``!rescan`` command and the *Rescan Files* button on the web interface.

 ### Contributors